Tripplenut/Tripplenut/README.md

 ### About Me

-- I'm a senior in highshool
+- I'm a freshman in college (Rensselaer Polytechnic Institute)
-- I'm currently working on software design
+- I'm currently working on Text to Yeat
-- I'm learning Java in school
+- I'm learning C++ in school
-- I'm learning C++ on my own
+- I'm learning Java Script on my own

 ### Contact Info